 Approved by the Board of Education June 2023.

 COVID-19 Health and Safety Plan

-In order to keep our students and staff healthy and avoid disruptions to learning, we plan to put the following health and safety measures in place for the start of the 2022-23 school year.
-Our plans have been developed with guidance from the St. Louis County Department of Public Health and other health professionals, and align with WGSD policies EBB (Communicable Diseases).
+In order to keep our students and staff healthy and avoid disruptions to learning, we plan to put the following health and safety measures in place.
+Our plans have been developed with guidance from the St. Louis County Department of Public Health and other health professionals, and align with WGSD policy EBB (Communicable Diseases).
 The public can provide ongoing input to our plan by emailing firstname.lastname@example.org.

 - The physical and mental health and safety of students and staff (and community and region) remain our number one priority.

 - Our students will receive high-quality academic programming.

 - Ensure equity and access to learning for all students.